Lucky7star/CentWSL/README.md

 ## Install
 #### 1. [Download](https://github.com/yuk7/CentWSL/releases) installer zip

-#### 2. Extract all files in zip file to same directory
+#### 2. Extract all files in a zip file to same directory

 #### 3.Run CentOS.exe to Extract rootfs and Register to WSL
 Exe filename is using to the instance name to register.
-If you rename it you can register with a diffrent name and have multiple installs.
+If you rename it you can register with a different name and have multiple installs.

 ## How-to-Use(for Installed Instance)